dgc-network/coliving-protocol/docs/docs/developers/sdk/classes/full.AgreementsApi.md

 **getAgreementRemixParents**(`requestParameters`): `Promise`<[`AgreementFull`](../interfaces/full.AgreementFull.md)[]\>

-Gets all the agreements that the given agreement remixes
+Gets all the agreements that the given digital_content remixes

 #### Parameters